 Siobhan Hayes, Senior Program Officer for Training and Evaluation, liaises with WLP partner organizations in Latin America, South East Asia, and the Middle East and helps coordinate the joint programs in these countries.
 Siobhan earned her MA in International Education at The George Washington University, where her research focused on gender, intercultural conflict, and multicultural education.
 She received her BA in Philosophy at Fordham University and has taught in Thailand and the U.S. Her past work includes serving with the Jesuit Volunteer Corps in Los Angeles, providing counseling and aiding homeless women and men to gain employment, and providing research assistance on a project investigating women’s health care in the US prison system at the Woodrow Wilson International Center for Scholars.

-Krista Nickerson, Program Officer for Knowledge and Archival Management, develops and maintains WLP’s knowledge sharing and information management systems.
+Krista Nickerson, Program Associate for Knowledge and Archival Management, develops and maintains WLP’s knowledge sharing and information management systems.
 She also liaises with WLP partner organizations in Africa, the Middle East, and South Asia to support the implementation of training and advocacy programs.
 Prior to joining WLP, Krista worked as a technical writer and trainer in the communications technology industry.
 During that time, she alternately pursued her passion for gender-focused training and education, completing a Fulbright English Teaching Assistantship in Argentina and conducting training programs for adolescent girls in Ghana and Baltimore, MD.
 Krista earned her M.S. in Women’s and Gender Studies with a concentration in Women, Leadership, and Social Change from Towson University.
 Her research focused on transnational feminist activism and women’s trauma, writing, and healing.
 She received her B.A. in English and Hispanic Studies from Vassar College.

 Natasha Lamoreux is Senior Program Officer for Online Learning at WLP and liaises with WLP partner orginizations in South East Asia.
 Natasha is a graduate of New York University Center for Global Affairs (CGA) where she earned a Master's of Science in Human Rights, with a focus on women's human rights and human security, gender equality, and empowerment and engagement of women within marginalized communities.
 Natasha has contributed to various publications, sites and programs on topics related to women, including engaging women in transnational secuirty, implementing UN Security Council Resolution 1325, gender and civic education in MENA (Middle East and North Africa), girls' education in Afghanistan and gender and women's rights in the transnational Roma Rights movement.